aru233/calendar-app/README.md

 - every 1st sunday of month
 every 10th day of month

+- Each event of the recurring event can be treated as a separate event - each with their own id, recFreq, recEndTime etc
+    - modifying some events of the recurring series easier, as each event is separately handled.
 We must support an infinite number of events with finite resources; behavior of our sytem-
 - Recurring events are very similar to each other.
 Their only varying property is their date of occurrence.
 - These events have a predictable difference in their date of occurrence.